nicos-hub/ELK/README.md

 These Python scripts let you interact with an Elasticsearch instance

 ## Prerequisites
-Scripts use python package elastichsearch, it can be installed with
+Scripts use python package elasticsearch, it can be installed with
 ```
 $ python -m pip install elasticsearch
 ```